dalek-cryptography/ed25519-dalek/README.md

 The scalar component of a signature is not the only source of signature malleability, however.
-Both the public key used for signature verification and the group element component of the signature are malleable, as they may contain a small torsion component as a consquence of the curve25519 group not being of prime order, but having a small cofactor of 8.
+Both the public key used for signature verification and the group element component of the signature are malleable, as they may contain a small torsion component as a consequence of the curve25519 group not being of prime order, but having a small cofactor of 8.

 If you wish to also eliminate this source of signature malleability, please